Tips to Make Diwali Interesting without Firecrackers

 This festive season, encourage your child to celebrate responsibly.
-Here are some ways you can make Diwali festival interesting for your child, while avoiding firecrackers.
+Here are some ways you can make the Diwali festival interesting for your child while avoiding firecrackers.
+Let’s spread love and bring smiles on faces, and not contribute towards creating a harmful and destructive environment.
+Let’s teach our children to be responsible citizens

-- Story Telling: Children are naturally curious learners and it is difficult to get them involved in any task without a proper reasoning.
+Children are naturally curious learners and it is difficult to get them involved in any task without proper reasoning.

 - Explain the significance of Diwali through mythology.
 You can do that by narrating your child the legend of Lord Rama and his wife Sita